DevDesai444/SenseAssist/README.md

 ## Current known gaps

-- `SenseAssistMenuApp` remains placeholder-level and not production onboarding UX.
 - Full launch-at-login service integration is not complete.
 - Live helper currently wires ONNX runtime path by default (Ollama runtime exists but is not the default live wiring).
 - SQLite encryption-at-rest is not yet implemented.